ankurmehrotra/TOGAF-Exam-Preparation-Guide/README.md

 4. ADM Must be governed by an Architecture Board, which needs a Governance Repository to manage artifacts, reference data, process data and audit info.
 5. Architecture activity scope can be constrained due to resource, people or finance availibility.
 6. Scoping of architecture activity can be limited by : Breadth, Domains (Business, data, technology, application), Depth (enterprise to capability level) or time.
+7. Architecture can haves levels like Strategic (highest), Segment and Capability (lowest)

-# ADM In detail (from the view of inputs and outputs)
+# ADM In detail (from the view of Objectives and Approach)

+# ADM Preliminary Phase

 # Enterprise continuum (part V of framework)